 - Practical: Hands-on use of fire extinguishers on live fires

-- High-quality training by serving Fire Service personnel, giving you the best training possible for your staff
+- High-quality training by serving or ex-fire service personnel, giving you the best training possible for your staff

 How To Book